 - 2 Tbsp chopped roasted peanuts

-Use the knife to run through the back of the shrimp to remove the dark lines along the back.
+- Use the knife to run through the back of the shrimp to remove the dark lines along the back.
 Keep the shells in tact, though (this is to prevent the shrimp from curling while being cooked).
 Bring a large pot of salted water to a boil.
-Drop in the shrimp (unpeeled and undeveined), bring back to a boil, and cook just until pink and firm to the touch, 1 to 3 minutes.
+Drop in the shrimp (unpeeled), bring back to a boil, and cook just until pink and firm to the touch, 1 to 3 minutes.
 Lift out immediately with tongs or chopsticks and transfer to a plate to cool.
 Remove the shells when they are cool to touch.
 Set aside

 - Bring the water back to a boil.
-Drop in the soaked vermicelli, cook for 2 minutes, or until soft, and drain.
+Cook the noodles for 2 minutes (or follow package instruction), or until soft, and drain.
 Refresh with cold water, drain, and set aside